oat-sa/lib-health-check/README.md

 This library provides a [HealthChecker](src/HealthChecker.php) object in charge to aggregate and execute implementations of the [CheckerInterface](src/Checker/CheckerInterface.php).

-On the `HealthChecker` class `performChecks()` method execution, a [CheckerResultCollection](src/Result/CheckerResultCollection.php) instance is returned, to make available global checkers success and detailed messages for each of them.
+On the `HealthChecker` class `performChecks()` method execution, a [CheckerResultCollection](src/Result/CheckerResultCollection.php) instance is returned, aggregating all checkers results information.

-You need first to create a [CheckerInterface](src/Checker/CheckerInterface.php) as follow:
+By example, you need first to create [CheckerInterface](src/Checker/CheckerInterface.php) implementations as follow:

 ```php
 <?php declare(strict_types=1);